 Keep a sense of humor, the worse the situation, the more you’ll need it.
 If you are losing it, it often means you will be too tired to do your job soon.
 It doesn’t mean you don’t care what’s happening to people, but you have to be able to bounce back.
 Let the emotional roller coaster go up as well as down.

 To do this work, one needs a hobby.
 Without a hobby, an outlet, something to lend perspective to the task at hand, the hobby becomes anything to numb, escape, and distance the pain.
 Many journalists drink or do drugs.
 Writers in general commit suicide at an alarmingly high rate.
 I study geology and history, do origami and paint.
-Geology reminds me that all of this is an infinitesimal moments in the lifetime of an terrible and awesome planet.
+Geology reminds me that all of this is an infinitesimal moment in the lifetime of an terrible and awesome planet.
 History puts everything I see in context, and gives me a sense of human proportion.
 Origami and painting let me create beautiful and mute things and leaves no space in my mind for ruminations.

 Above all, take care of yourself.
 Your ability to bear witness to history counts on being strong, calm, whole, and alive.